tcbuzor/openrefine-db-extension/README.md

 OpenRefine Database Extension

-This project is an extension for Google Refine that provides a way to import data from a sql database using JDBC.
+This project is an extension for OpenRefine that provides a way to import data from a sql database using JDBC.

 INSTALL